 MusicFest is committed to providing an environment free of discrimination and harassment, where all individuals are treated with respect and dignity, can contribute fully and have equal opportunities.
 The MusicFest Anti-Harassment & Anti-Discrimination Policy establishes principles by which all staff at MusicFest are expected to conduct themselves.

 At MusicFest Canada, we are committed to fighting injustice and support Black Lives Matter.
-For almost 50 years.
+For over 50 years.
 MusicFest Canada has brought students, professional artists, and audiences together, regardless of race, connecting with one another through their shared love of music.
-We will continue to cultivate a community of students and educators to foster lifelong learning in music and will be taking the necessary steps to combat systemic racism through education and action internally.
+We will continue to cultivate a community of students and educators to foster lifelong learning in music and are taking the necessary steps to combat systemic racism through education and action internally.